KQM-git/TCL/characters/cryo/diona.md

 ### **A Lingering Flavor**

 Regenerates 15 Energy for Diona after the effects of **Signature Mix** end.

 {% endtab %}

 {% tab title="C2" %}
 ### **Shaken, Not Purred**

-Increases **Icy Paws**’ DMG by 15%, and increases its shield’s DMG Absorption by 15%.
-Additionally, when paws hit their targets, creates a shield for other nearby characters on the field with 50% of the **Icy Paws** shield’s DMG Absorption for 5s.
+Increases **Icy Paws**' DMG by 15%, and increases its shield's DMG Absorption by 15%.
+Additionally, when paws hit their targets, creates a shield for other nearby characters on the field with 50% of the **Icy Paws** shield's DMG Absorption for 5s.

 * This DMG increase is **Additive**.
 {% endtab %}

 {% tab title="C3" %}
-### **A-Another Round?**
+### **A—Another Round?**

 Increases the Level of **Signature Mix** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Wine Industry Slayer**

-Within the radius of **Signature Mix**, Diona’s charge time for Aimed Shots is reduced by 60%
+Within the radius of **Signature Mix**, Diona's charge time for aimed shots is reduced by 60%

 {% endtab %}

 {% tab title="C5" %}
 ### **Double Shot, On The Rocks**

 Increases the Level of **Icy Paws** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
-### **Cat’s Tail Closing Time**
+### **Cat's Tail Closing Time**

-Characters within **Signature Mix**’s radius will gain the following effects:
+Characters within **Signature Mix**'s radius will gain the following effects based on their HP amounts:
 * Increases Incoming Healing Bonus by 30% when HP falls below or is equal to 50%.
-* Elemental Mastery Increased by 200 when HP is above 50%.
+* Elemental Mastery increased by 200 when HP is above 50%.

+**Notes**
-The Elemental Mastery bonus will apply immediately on swap and linger for 2 seconds.
+* The Elemental Mastery bonus will apply immediately on swap and linger for 2 seconds.
 {% endtab %}
 {% endtabs %}